datacommonsorg/data/scripts/world_bank/wdi/README.md

 ### Notes and Caveats

-Data Commons has some legacy code inside Google that processes 13 WDI variables.
+Data Commons has some legacy code not in GitHub that processes 13 WDI variables.
 They are:

 1. CO2 emissions (metric tons per capita)